Dra9ana/Classification-projects/README.md

    - Analyzed the relationship between error rates and the number of samples needed for accurate classification for both classes.

 ## Conclusion
-The project successfully demonstrates the application of various classification techniques on bimodal distributions, providing insights into their performance and error rates.
+The exercise successfully demonstrates the application of various classification techniques on bimodal distributions, providing insights into their performance and error rates.
 The analysis and visualizations allow for a deeper understanding of the effects of different classification approaches on the overall accuracy and reliability of predictions.

 # Exercise 3: Classifier Design for Separable Classes

-## Project Overview
+## exercise Overview

 In this exercise, the objective was to design and implement classifiers for two-dimensional data.
-Specifically, the project focused on:
+Specifically, the exercise focused on:

 1. **Generating Two-Dimensional Shape Classes**:
    - Creating three classes of data points that are linearly separable.